-13 Liverpool and the Atlantic Slave Trade (2014).
+&lt;sup>14 Liverpool and the Atlantic Slave Trade (2014).
 National Museums Liverpool, Maritime Archives & Library Information Sheet 3.

-- Staffordshire.
-Growth in the cotton cloth trade was accompanied by the development of strong trading links with India and the Far East. - 5.5 As communications with other northern cities steadily improved, this brought not only increased opportunities for trade but also the workers from the surrounding countryside to fulfil demand for production.
-During the 18th century Liverpool's population grew from some 6,000 people to almost 80,000.14 - 5.6 The world's first commercial enclosed wet dock The Old Dock opened in Liverpool in 1715 with capacity for 100 ships.
-15 In 1721, the Mersey River was made navigable to Manchester, and in 1757 the Sankey Canal linked the Mersey to the St. Helens coalfield.
-The Liverpool-Leeds canal was completed in 1816.
-16 - 5.7 In September 1830, the Liverpool and Manchester Railway became the world's first interurban passenger rail link with R.L.
-Stephenson's famous engine The Rocket, serving on the line until 1834.17 - 5.8 Liverpool went on to pioneer the development of modern dock technology including dock transport systems, port management, and building construction.
+- 5.6 The world's first commercial enclosed wet dock The Old Dock opened in Liverpool in 1715 with capacity for 100 ships.
+In 1721, the Mersey River was made navigable to Manchester, and in 1757 the Sankey Canal linked the Mersey to the St. Helens coalfield.
+The Liverpool-Leeds canal was completed in 1816. - 5.7 In September 1830, the Liverpool and Manchester Railway became the world's first interurban passenger rail link with R.L.
+Stephenson's famous engine The Rocket, serving on the line until 1834. - 5.8 Liverpool went on to pioneer the development of modern dock technology including dock transport systems, port management, and building construction.
 In the 19th century a series of ingenious engineering feats saw its waterfront become a place of continuous expansion and development which put Liverpool at the centre of the world trading stage. - 5.9 Liverpool was also shaped by immigration.
 Between 1830 and 1930 some 9 million people immigrated or emigrated through the port of Liverpool.
 Some moved on but the poorest who stayed often started work in the docks where poverty wages meant that families were crammed into fetid cellars and epidemics were rife.
 The immigrant group that was to have the biggest impact in the city were the Irish who arrived in large numbers in the 1840s after potato blight caused widespread famine in Ireland.
 In that one decade, 2 million Irish people came to and through Liverpool.
-They would be joined by Welsh, Chinese, African, Scottish, Italian and Jewish immigrants who all built their own communities in the City.
-18 - 5.10 Throughout the 19th century, Liverpool's trade, population and physical boundaries continued to rapidly expand mirroring its increasing strategic and economic importance.
-By 1851 its population had grown to 258,236 from 77,600 in 1801.19 - 5.11 Liverpool was granted City status in 1880, and the following year its university was established.
+They would be joined by Welsh, Chinese, African, Scottish, Italian and Jewish immigrants who all built their own communities in the City. - 5.10 Throughout the 19th century, Liverpool's trade, population and physical boundaries continued to rapidly expand mirroring its increasing strategic and economic importance.
+By 1851 its population had grown to 258,236 from 77,600 in 1801. - 5.11 Liverpool was granted City status in 1880, and the following year its university was established.
 The latter half of the 19th century had seen massive growth in commercial activities of all kinds including shipping, commodity exchanges and banking and insurance and many of these firms went on to construct elegant office buildings around the town's historic core.
-Liverpool's confidence is mirrored in the three principal waterfront buildings that still dominate Pier Head today the Port of Liverpool Building (1907, GII) which was designed to house the Mersey Docks and Harbour Board Offices; the Royal Liver Building (1911, GI) home of the Royal Liver Assurance group; and the Cunard Building (1917, GII), headquarters of the Cunard Line.
-All of these buildings are
+Liverpool's confidence is mirrored in the three principal waterfront buildings that still dominate Pier Head today the Port of Liverpool Building (1907, GII\) which was designed to house the Mersey Docks and Harbour Board Offices; the Royal Liver Building (1911, GI) home of the Royal Liver Assurance group; and the Cunard Building (1917, GII\), headquarters of the Cunard Line.
+All of these buildings are built on the sites of some of the original docks illustrating the long-standing tradition of re-using docks. - 5.12 By the early 20th century Liverpool's merchant fleet was more modern and had larger in tonnage than London, its streets held more foreign consulates and, and its cargo handling exceeded that of New York and every port on mainland Europe. - 5.13 Further evidence of commercial success can still be seen around the City in the central docks area with its docks, warehouses and other port-related facilities; in the mercantile

-14 Sykes, O., et al. (2013) 'A City Profile of Liverpool', Cities.
+&lt;sup>15 Sykes, O., et al. (2013) 'A City Profile of Liverpool', Cities.

-15 Op. cit.
+&lt;sup>16 Op. cit.
 Farrer, W & Brownbill, J. (eds.)
 (1911).

-16 Whitehead, P.J., (2017).
+&lt;sup>17 Whitehead, P.J., (2017).
 'Mersey and Irwell Navigation', The Industrial Heritage of Britain.
 Online: